TrebledJ/trebledj.github.io/content/posts/programming/2023-04-24-the-mathematics-of-types.md

 (21,0)
 ```

-In the Haskell REPL, lines starting with `ghci>` indicate code entered by the programmer.
-Other lines contain REPL output.
+In the Haskell REPL, lines starting with `ghci>` indicate REPL input.
+Other lines are REPL output.
-Also, some notes Haskell notation: parameters in Haskell are delimited by *spaces* rather than *commas*, a bit like shell scripting.

-{.alert-success}
+{.alert--success}

 ### Sum Types in the Wild